ConvincibleMedia/ruby-gem-key_dial/README.md

 hash.call(:a, :b, :c) #=> true
 ```

-**Bonus: you don't need to fiddle with existing code.** If you have already written something to access a deep hash key, just surround this with `dial` and `call` (rather than changing it to the form above as function parameters).
+**Bonus: you don't even need to fiddle with existing code.** If you have already written something to access a deep hash key, just surround this with `dial` and `call` (rather than changing it to the form above as function parameters).

 ```ruby
  hash[:a][:d][:c] #=> TypeError: no implicit conversion of Symbol into Integer